RetributionByRevenue/asterdex-api-client/README.md

 python asterdex_client.py
 ```

-By default, the script will only run the public request to get the server time.
-The signed requests are commented out for safety.
+By default, the script will run public requests and show examples for signed requests.
+The signed actions that create or change data are commented out for safety.

-To test the signed endpoints, you must first add your API keys to the `.env` file and then uncomment the relevant sections in the `if __name__ == '__main__':` block at the bottom of the script.
+To test the signed endpoints, you must first add your API keys to the `.env` file.

 ### Example Output